cydanil/numerals/README.md

 return invalid output.
 For instance, the value `XCIX` is accepted and returned as 99, although it should reject it and return `IC`.

+However, according to this [infoplease page](https://www.infoplease.com/askeds/1999-roman-numerals):

+    According to librarians at NIST, while MIM is more convenient, MCMXCIX is favored because of earlier precedents with numbers such as 49 (written as XLIX rather than IL); however, the librarians point out that purists use neither MIM nor MCMXCIX, opting instead for MCMXCVIIII.
+The ancient Romans, they explain, did not use the 20th century convention of IX for the number nine.

+    -The Editors

+This means that in classical Roman numerals, 4 identical consecutive numerals are allowed, which would change the allowed range from 3999 to 4999.